-1. Google Earth.
 Yes, I know.
 Everyone knows about this.
 But in all seriousness, if you know even the slightest bit about topography/bathymetry and how a wave breaks, you’ll probably be able to find something.
 And one of the most helpful things about this satellite-assisted search is that you’ll be able to tell (at least a little bit) what direction your new spot will work on.

 Sometimes you’ll drive by something a thousand times on your way to something you know is better.
 But sometimes, just go look.
 You know that wave you think might work when it’s just a little more west?
 Next time it’s a little more west, go sit there for a few hours and see what happens.
 Sure, you’ll miss a sure thing at the popular spot, but that will happen again.
 And if you score, you don’t have to tell anyone about it.

-5. Just go and LOOK.
 No one walks anymore.
-For those of you who have surfed Trestles (which is probably a LOT of you), I surfed there for the first time a few years ago.
-When we were deciding where to go, one of my friends was leery about going there because it was a “crazy long walk.”
-I thought that a “crazy long walk” meant an hour or more through rough terrain.
+For those of you who have surfed in California you may know Trestles, I surfed there for the first time in the late 1980s.
+When we decided where to go, one of my friends was leery about going there because it was a “crazy long walk.”
+I thought a “crazy long walk” meant an hour or more through rough terrain.
 Turns out it meant “a sunny stroll on a paved, beautiful trail.”
 Suck it up.
 Go get your feet dirty.
 Wade through rivers, swim through bays, climb up and down cliffs (and yes I have done this in Fairlight, East Sussex to find a great spot).